-Help the MTI team further refine its core intervention approach, which is based on a financial tool that helpshelping building decision-makers more fully integrate energy improvements within their existing financial decision-making in ways that are consistent with their into the financial management strategy for their buildings.
-(This refinement of the intervention strategyknowledge will allow subsequent research to be more tailored and actionable.)

-Provide a basis for segmenting the building market that aligns with financial drivers, which will help inform stratification and sampling for the market research, inform modeling and baselining needs, and inform initiative targeting and differentiation among different building types.
+- Help the MTI team further refine its core intervention approach, which is based on helping building decision-makers integrate energy improvements into the financial management strategy for their buildings.
+This knowledge will allow subsequent research to be more tailored and actionable. - Provide a basis for segmenting the building market that aligns with financial drivers, which will help inform stratification and sampling for the market research, inform modeling and baselining needs, and inform initiative targeting and differentiation among different building types.